nanoframework/nanoFirmwareFlasher/README.md

 nanoff --platform esp32 --serialport COM31 --devicedetails
 ```

+Optionally an extra parameter `--checkpsram` can be passed, which forces the detection of PSRAM availability.

 ### Deploy a managed application to an ESP32 target

 To deploy a managed application to an ESP32_PSRAM_REV0 target connected to COM31.